 Wired or wireless phones?

-Whether you pick a wired or wireless/DECT phone will depend on your situation and employees.
+Whether you pick a wired or cordless/DECT phone will depend on your situation and employees.
 Wireless DECT phones are excellent if you want freedom from your desk and for roaming from room to room.
 As a result these phones are preferred for use in home offices and warehouses.
 Wired or corded desk phones are popular in offices around the world, and while there is an growing use of BYOD (Bring Your Own Device) in workplaces, with many office workers primarily based at their desks, this type of phone is still a firm favourite as a robust and reliable solution.
 Again, do pick the phone for the needs of your employees, whether that's a range of desk phones or a mix of corded and cordless VoIP phones.

 Who will be using these VoIP phones?

 Amidst all these points, one of the main factors that we keep coming back to is 'who will be using the VoIP phone?'.
 If the phones are going to get a lot of use or if the employee is going to be on the phone all day, pick a higher quality phone with a good build quality to last the course.
 Likewise, if they will be dealing with a high volume of calls, buy a multi-line phone.
 If they will be at their desk for the majority of the day, it makes sense to choose a desk phone.

-Of course one of the other considerations when purchasing phones for your office is to make sure that they are VoIP compatible and will work with your designated VoIP service (what is VoIP?).
+Of course one of the other considerations when purchasing phones for your office is to make sure that they are VoIP compatible and will work with your designated VoIP service.
 VoIP phones can look very similar to analogue phones, however there are a few key differences, most notably a VoIP phone will usually have an RJ-45 ethernet port to connect to an internet connection or router.
-Check out our blog post on VoIP phones for more information on the differences.
+Check out our post on the differences between VoIP and analogue landline phones for more information.